FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/use-cases.md

 - Role-based access control for different user types
 - Secure API management for third-party integrations

-This simplified use case documentation provides the behavioral specifications needed for the web-first MVP architecture, focusing on core learning experiences and essential educator tools while removing complex social features and Unity integration requirements.
+This use case documentation provides the behavioral specifications for the RogueLearn platform's Minimum Viable Product (MVP).
+It covers the core student experience (Phase 1), social collaboration and browser extension features (Phase 2), and the educator toolkit (Phase 3), outlining the key user interactions and system behaviors required to validate the complete gamified learning loop.